-Stratigraphy - Ice-Contact, Ice-Proximal and Postglacial Sediments (after Woodrow et al., 1969 & Woodrow, 1978)
+STRATIGRAPHY - ICE-CONTACT, ICE-PROXIMAL AND POSTGLACIAL SEDIMENTS (after Woodrow et al., 1969 & Woodrow, 1978)

-Short cores and surface grab samples reveal a number of sediment types within the basin (Woodrow et al., 1969; Woodrow, 1978; Mullins et al., 1996; Halfman and Herrick, submitted).
-Glacial drift (ice-contact and ice-proximal) fine sands and silts underlie proglacial rythmites (pink clays).
+Short cores and surface grab samples reveal a number of sediment types within the basin (Woodrow et al., 1969; Woodrow, 1978; Mullins et al., 1996; Halfman and Herrick, 1998).
+Glacial drift (ice-contact and ice-proximal) fine sands and silts underlie proglacial rhythmites (pink clays).
 Both outcrop in the northern and other shallow water margins of the lake.
 Lacustrine marls, muds with photosynthetically-induced microcrystalline carbonate with fossil mollusk layers and macroscopic plant fragments are also sporadically observed in water depths shallower than 20 m.

 The deep profundal zone contains olive-gray to black, laminated, fossil poor, organic rich muds.
 Massive brown muds are found between the younger postglacial muds and older pink clays.
-Halfman and Herrick (submitted) recently detected evidence for basin-scale mass movements of the pink clays during the waning stages of pink clay deposition (see below).
+Halfman and Herrick (1998) recently detected evidence for basin-scale mass movements of the pink clays during the waning stages of pink clay deposition (see below).

-Sedimentology - High-Resolution Seismic Reflection Profiles (after Halfman and Herrick, submitted)
+SEDIMENTOLOGY - HIGH-RESOLUTION SEISMIC REFLECTION PROFILES (after Halfman and Herrick, 1998)

-Over 100 km of high-resolution (2 - 12 kHz) seismic reflection profiles, collected from the northern end of the lake delineate the upper stratigraphy and investigate the depositional and erosional processes in the basin (Halfman and Herrick, submitted).
+Over 100 km of high-resolution (2 -12 kHz) seismic reflection profiles. collected from the northern end of the lake delineate the upper stratigraphy and investigate the depositional and erosional processes in the basin (Halfman and Herrick, 1998).
 The seismic system images up to 30 meters of section.
 Four major acoustic sequences encompassing the upper part of the glacial drift to the postglacial sediments were identified based on acoustic character and correlation with short (1 to 3 m) piston cores and surface grab samples (Fig. 3, Table 2).